T3r1jj/Readers-writers/README.md

 # Readers-writers
-Readers-writers problem I, II and III in C.
+Readers-writers problem I, II and III written in C.

 1. rw1 (1st RW problem) - variant favorable for readers.
 Readers don't have to wait in queue for entry to the library if other reader is inside.
 Writers can starve.
 Synchronization mechanism: mutex.
 2. rw2 (2nd RW problem) - variant favorable for writers.
 Readers cannot enter the library if at least one writer waits in queue.
 Readers can starve.
 Synchronization mechanism: mutex with condition variable.